lechugaa/dpa-project/README.md

 ├── infrastructure
 ├── sql
 ├── setup.py
-└── src                                 <- Source code for use in this project.
+├── temp                                <- Temporal storage for general use in the project └── src                                 <- Source code for use in this project.
     ├── __init__.py                     <- Makes src a Python module
     │